project-alice-assistant/AliceCLI/README.md

 - Clone this repository
 - Open a terminal on whatever OS you are
 - CD to the path where you cloned this repository
-- Create a python 3.8+ virtual environement:
+- Create a python 3.8+ virtual environment:
   `python -m venv`
-- Activate your virtual environement
+- Activate your virtual environment
 - Install the package in dev mode:
   `pip install --editable .`